tonaljs/tonal/README.md

 Since you only require the methods needed (_a-la-lodash_) the dependencies are reduced to the minimum.
 You can think each function in tonal like a npm micro-module.

 This library is growing with this ideas in mind:
 - String representations are first class citizens.
-Notes are 'C#2', 'Db4'..., intervals 'P5', 'm2', 'M-7'..., scales are 'C major', 'D harmonic minor'..., chords are 'Cmaj7', 'Bb79', interval sets are 'P1 M2 P5', 'P1 M-3'..., a valid note sets is 'C D E', and key signatures are defined with (for example) '###'
+Notes are 'C#2', 'Db4'..., intervals 'P5', 'm2', 'M-7'..., scales are 'C major', 'D harmonic minor'..., chords are 'Cmaj7', 'Bb79', interval lists are 'P1 M2 P5', 'P1 M-3'..., a valid note lists is 'C D E', and key signatures are defined with (for example) '###'
 - Modular: get what you need.
 Require the desired functions, no more.
 - Functional: all is data-in data-out, no classes, no side effects, no mutations.
 - Provide lot of functions (the swiss army knife)